Xavier vs. Houston College Basketball Predictions & Picks - December 1

 Xavier Performance Insights

 - The Musketeers are outscoring opponents by 8.8 points per game with a +62 scoring differential overall.
-They put up 77.1 points per game (137th in college basketball) and give up 68.3 per outing (128th in college basketball).
+They put up 77.1 points per game (137th in college basketball) and allow 68.3 per outing (128th in college basketball).

-- Xavier ranks 122nd in college basketball at 34.9 rebounds per game.
-That's similar to the 34.7 its opponents average.
+- Xavier averages 34.9 rebounds per game (122nd in college basketball) compared to the 34.7 of its opponents.

 - Xavier and its opponents have been relatively even in the turnover battle.
 The Musketeers commit 12.0 per game (190th in college basketball) and force 13.0 (126th in college basketball action).